 Upon the tenants realizing eviction notices were going out, the women of the area began throwing things such as rocks and manure at those delivering the notices until the Constabulary left without being able to serve all the notices to the head of the households, which was required by law for the eviction notice to be considered served.
 Without the notices delivered, nobody had to leave their homes.

-Next, the teaming masses decided to use Parnell’s proposed social ostracism against Boycott and anyone who worked under him.
+Next, the teeming masses decided to use Parnell’s proposed social ostracism against Boycott and anyone who worked under him.
 Soon, those who worked under Boycott began leaving his service, often with those workers being coerced and threatened by others until they, too, joined in the ostracizing of Boycott.

 This ultimately left Boycott with a large estate to manage, but no workers to farm the remainder of the crops.
 Other businesses also stopped being willing to do business with Boycott; he couldn’t even buy food locally and getting it from afar was difficult as carriage drivers, ship captains, and letter handlers on the whole wouldn’t work with him.